rayfrank/SPARTA_PROJECT/README.md

 - Java
 - JavaFX (for the GUI)
 - SQLite (for database)
+- IntelliJ IDEA as the IDE
+- Canva
+- WhatsApp
+- GitHub

 ## Getting Started

 To run the Java Music Player Application locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/java-music-player.git`
+1. Clone the repository: `git clone https://github.com/rayfrank/SPARTA_PROJECT`
 2. Open the project in your preferred Java IDE.
 3. Build and run the application.